Bird vocabulary - Glossary

 Gape The corner of a bird's bill or beak; in dependent young birds that are still fed by their parents this part still has the same bright signal colour (yellow, orange or pink) as the inside of the bill.

 Gestation This term is often used incorrectly when referring to the incubation period of birds' eggs.
 The term "gestation" is usually used only for mammals.

 Gular fluttering Visible movement at the throat of a bird when breathing heavily or panting (e.g. Great Cormorant).

 Gular pouch Flexible skin around the throat that can extend or be inflated (e.g. Australian Pelican).

 Habitat The type of environment in which a bird lives, usually determined by a certain type of vegetation (in general determined by the availability of food, water and suitable nesting places).

 Hackles (Sometimes spiny) foreneck feathers that are particularly long, creating the impression of a "beard" (e.g. Australian Raven).

 Hatchling Bird that has just hatched from its egg.
-Here the term is used for birds that stay in the nest and those that leave the nest immediately.
-It is often used only for "precocial" hatching birds (that immediately leave their nest), excluding so-called nestlings (birds that have just hatched, but stay in the nest under full parental care).
+Here the term is used for birds that stay in the nest, but also for those that are precocial", i.e. which leave the nest immediately.
+It is often used only for "precocial" hatching birds, excluding so-called nestlings (birds that have just hatched, but stay in the nest under full parental care).
 See also "nestling".